MEET SAFE - FEEL SAFE

 Currently, no specific entry regulations apply with regard to SARS-CoV-2.
 Therefore, travellers do not need any additional documentation.

 However, it is still recommended to carry a valid proof in terms of the 3-G rule, as this can still be used within Austria.

 In addition to the provisions of the COVID-19 entry regulation, the other entry regulations to Austria (e.g. visa and residence regulations) must still be complied with.

 The event industry is one of the main victims of the pandemic.
 In order to provide incentive and security for the future planning of events, a protective umbrella for events in the amount of 300 million euros has been stretched.

 Here is a brief overview:

-- From 15 January 2021, applications can be submitted via the Austrian Hotel and Tourism Bank (ÖHT).
+- Applications can be submitted via the Austrian Hotel and Tourism Bank (ÖHT)

 Despite the greatest possible care, we cannot give any guarantee of completeness and correctness.
 The recommendations of the Innsbruck Convention Bureau do not replace official information channels or legal regulations.